 We briefly describe a variant of our technique that is based on free monads and a corresponding monadic graph structure.
 The general approach of this variant is similar to what we have seen thus far; however, the monadic structure simplifies some of the proofs.
-The details can be found in the companion report [2].
+The details can be found in Appendix B.